rebelsky/sams-assorted-musings-reflections/harry-and-david.md

 Oh, if you don't get fruit from us this year, I'm sorry.
 As I said, I ordered both too much and too little; more than I'd planned, not enough to cover all the people I care about.
-But I'm not sure that I could afford to send fruit to everyone I care about.
+And then the fun with the system happened, so I'm not sure that the send list matched the original planned list.
+And, in the end, I'm not sure that I could afford to send fruit to everyone I care about.

+---

+Updates from Friday, December 2.

+* Harry and David Tweeted back at me that they will look into this.
+* Although I had two charges on Thursday night, one of $xxx and one of thirty-some-odd dollars for the free shipping club, I now seem to have the right amounts on my statement.

 ---